 When it comes to building real wealth, however, the discussion around active vs. passive income is more nuanced.

 According to a five-year study of 233 wealthy individuals, a common thread between them was that self-made millionaires generated income from multiple sources.
-In fact, 65% of them had three streams of income, 45% had four streams of income, and 29% had five or more streams of income.
+65% of them had three streams of income, 45% had four streams of income, and 29% had five or more streams of income.

 These figures suggest that when it comes to building wealth, it’s not just a question of prioritizing passive vs. active income.
 Rather, it’s about generating multiple streams of income and scaling your time.